GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
+The act of describing a program in unambiguous detail and the act of programming are one and the same.

-~ Fred Brooks
+~ Kevlin Henney
 <pre>

 </pre>